 General and administrative expenses also include credit losses relating to fraudulent credit card activities which resulted in chargebacks from the payment processing agencies.
 The Group estimates chargebacks based on historical experience.
 The estimation of chargebacks is adjusted to the extent that actual chargebacks differ, or are expected to differ.
-Changes in estimated chargebacks are recognized through a cumulative catch-up adjustment in the period of change and will impact the amount of general and administrative expenses in that period.
+The chargeback incurred for the years ended December 31, 2013, 2014 and 2015 are \$1,036, \$748 and \$1,227.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2012, 2013 AND 2014

-(U.S. dollars in thousands, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2013, 2014 AND 2015 (U.S. dollars in thousands, except share data and per share data, or otherwise noted)